siegeon/magic.lambda.crypto/README.md

 ```

 Both the **[strength]** and **[seed]** is optional above.
 Strength will default to 2048, which might be too little
-for serious cryptography, but increasing your strength too much, might result in the function spending several
+for serious cryptography, but increasing your strength too much, might result in that the above function spends several
 seconds, possibly minutes to return if you set it too high - In addition to that your key pair becomes very large.
 The **[seed]** is optional, and even if you don't provide a seed argument, the default seed should still be strong
 enough to avoid predictions.